fulcrologic/fulcro/docs/internationalization.md

 The leiningen plugin must be configured in your project.clj file.
 Simply add `:plugins [untangled "0.1.0-SNAPSHOT"]` to the project.clj.

+The plugin is only supported on Unix/Linux systems.

+The i18n plugin requires that gettext tools are installed and available in your $PATH.
+On MAC OS install via homebrew:
+`brew install gettext`
+`brew link --force gettext`
+The link command is required because some software get confused if two of the same utilities are in the library path.

 ### leiningen plugin usage and translator workflow